alexcoplan/sculpt/README.md

 Sculpt is an HTML generation tool in Ruby.

-It's still very early in development, so if you're interested play around with it and try to break it!
+It's still very early in development, so have a play around and try to break it.

 ## Installation

-Sculpt will shortly be on RubyGems (and I'll update this), and of course the command will be:

     gem install sculpt